How Much Does a Heat Pump Cost in 2025?

 5$4,500–$8,800

-• Size the unit in advance: Your heat pump should be sized according to the maximum demand.
+• Your heat pump should be sized according to the maximum demand; an undersized pump will run nonstop and erase any savings.

-• Consider the climate: Heat pumps work better in temperate climates without extreme temperature fluctuations.
+• Heat pumps work better in temperate climates without extreme temperature fluctuations.

 The type of heat pump system you choose could mean the difference between thousands of dollars.
-Geothermal and solar heat pumps are more expensive than air-source systems, and split systems have higher price tags than packaged units.
+Geothermal and solar heat pumps are more expensive than air-source systems, for example.

 CityAverage Cost Range